Two Tulsans killed in crash on I-40 in New Mexico

 Two Tulsans were killed early Monday in a head-on crash near Santa Rosa, New Mexico.

-Stephen Barnes, 67, and Susan Barnes, 69, were eastbound in a Nissan Sentra about 8:40 a.m. in Guadaulpe County, according to a report from New Mexico Department of Public Safety.
+Stephen Barnes, 67, and Susan Barnes, 69, were eastbound on Interstate 40 in Guadaulpe County when the crash occurred about 8:40 a.m., according to a report from the New Mexico Department of Public Safety.

-A 2017 Freightliner traveling west on Interstate 40 near mile marker 294 crossed the median and struck the Sentra head-on, the report states.
-Stephen Barnes, who was driving, and Susan Barnes were pronounced dead at the scene.
+A 2017 Freightliner traveling west near mile marker 294 crossed the median and struck their Nissan Sentra head-on, the report states.
+Stephen Barnes, who was driving, and Susan Barnes were both pronounced dead at the scene.

-The driver and an occupant of the Freightliner were were transported to a local hospital with non-life-threatening injuries, according to the report.
+The truck driver and another occupant of the Freightliner had injuries that were not considered life threatening and were taken to a hospital, according to the report.

-Seat belts were equipped and "properly utilized," the report states.
+Seat belts were equipped but "properly utilized," the report states.
 The cause of the crash remains under investigation.